featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 ### Discovery Outputs

-Feature Discovery can be triggered from:
+Feature Discovery can be requested with the scope of:

 * a use case
 * a view and an entity